 A small hole will be made to allow access to the inside of the tooth.
 The infected tissue and damaged nerve will be removed using specialized tools.
 The root canal will be thoroughly cleaned and disinfected to avoid future infection.
 If an infection is found, antibiotics may be prescribed and the tooth will be temporarily sealed until the infection has healed.

 Once the infection is clear and the root canal is free of debris, the interior of the tooth will be filled with a biocompatible material called gutta percha that will serve to maintain the structural integrity of the tooth.
 The tooth will then be sealed.

 Next, Dr. Gauthier will cover the tooth with either a dental filling or dental crown to protect the root canal from future damage and add strength to the tooth.
 He uses CEREC technology to place the dental crown in just a single visit.
 The crown will be custom fit and color matched to blend in naturally with the rest of your smile.

 If you or a member of your family are experiencing discomfort please call (508) 506-1691 or schedule an appointment online.

 There is a popular myth that the root canal procedure is very painful.
 The pain patients typically associate with the root canal procedure commonly stems from the inflamed and infected tooth pulp.
-Surprisingly, patients typically feel relief from painful symptoms after their root canal treatment.
+Patients feel relief from painful symptoms after their root canal treatment.
 For patients with dental anxiety, Apex Dental offers sedation dentistry to help them feel totally calm while receiving their root canal.

 Whenever possible, our Apex dentists strive to preserve as much of the natural tooth as possible.
-Root canals allow your dentist to remove diseased tissue with out compromising the entire tooth.
-A dental crown can be used to help stabalize the treated tooth.
+Root canals allow your dentist to remove diseased tissue without compromising the entire tooth.
+A dental crown can be used to help stabilize the treated tooth.
 A tooth extraction may be necessary if too much of the tooth structure has to be removed to restore oral health.